 Resolving the issues in a timely manner helps to get attention on the new and most critical events.
 If there are a number of unfixed alerts, fixing any one event might become more difficult because of the effects of the other events.
-You can use either CLI or GUI to view the list of issues that are reported in the system.
+You can use either the CLI or the GUI to view the list of issues that are reported in the system.